COVID-19 and Audiology services

 Unfortunately, there are no pills to take or surgery to undergo to alleviate the noise.
 However there are many treatment options such as hearing aids, maskers or simple self-help psychological techniques.
 Their effectiveness depends on the willingness of the patient to try them out.
 Assessment might involve a hearing test and one or two questionnaires to allow the therapist to work out a treatment strategy.

-The Department is based at Harrogate District Hospital, but we attend Ripon Community Hospital three days a week.
+The Department is based at Harrogate District Hospital, but we attend Ripon Community Hospital four days a week.

 At Harrogate District Hospital, Audiology can be found in the main Outpatient Department on the ground floor, in Zone Four.

 Audiology services at Ripon Community Hospital are based in the main building on the first floor.